julien-vv/mlops-credit-card-fraud-detection/README.md

 <h3>Docker</h3>

 <p>The project uses <strong>Docker</strong> to build a containerized image of the application.
 This ensures that the code works consistently on any machine, whether running Linux or Windows.
 The <strong>Dockerfile</strong> defines the Docker image, which includes Python dependency installation, code cloning, and execution of the <strong>main.py</strong> script.
-The Docker image is built and verified through the CI/CD pipeline, ensuring that the image creation process works smoothly in different environments.</p>
+The Docker image is built and verified through the CI/CD pipeline, ensuring that the image creation process works smoothly across different environments.</p>

 <h4>Docker Commands:</h4>
 <p><strong>Build the Docker image:</strong></p>